nasa/earthdata-varinfo/README.md

 from varinfo import CFConfig

 cf_config = CFConfig('ICESat2', 'ATL03', config_file='config/0.0.1/sample_config_0.0.1.json')
-cf_attributes = cf_config.get_cf_attributes('/full/variable/path')
+metadata_attributes = cf_config.get_metadata_attributes('/full/variable/path')
 ```

 ### VarInfo

-A group of classes that contain the relations between all variables within a
+A group of classes that contain metadata attributes for all groups and
+variables in a single granule, and the relations between all variables within
-single granule.
+that granule.
 Current classes include:

 * VarInfoBase: An abstract base class that contains core logic and methods used
   by the child classes that parse different sources of granule information.